How to Export PDF UA Format Documents in C#

 Frequently Asked Questions

-What are the benefits of using the PDF/UA standard?
+What are the benefits of PDF/UA compliance?

-How do I validate a PDF/UA document for compliance?
+How can I validate my PDF/UA document?